9 Charts

 - Plot area (2)

-- The rectangular area bounded by the axes, including all data series.
-In the figure, the area with the light-colored background.
+The rectangular area bounded by the axes, containing all data series.
+In the figure, this is the area with the light-colored background.

 - Data series (3)

-- A data series is a row or column in your worksheet with numbers.
-These are plotted in the chart.
-In the example chart are two data series: the blue-colored and the brown colored.
-The data series have names, here 2009 and 2010, and these names form the legend.
+A row or column of numbers from your worksheet that are plotted in the chart.
+The example chart has two data series: the blue and brown colored sets.
+Data series have names (here, “2009” and “2010”), which form the legend.

 - Data point (4)

-- A separate value (bar, column, point, …) in the chart.
-Each column in the chart shown is a data point and there are in total 8 data points.
+An individual value (bar, column, point, etc.) in the chart.
+Each column in the chart is a data point, with a total of eight data points shown.

 - Category axis (5)

-- This is the horizontal axis or X-axis.
-The text (labels) along this axis comes from cells in the worksheet.
-In the example chart, you see four categories Q1, Q2, Q3 and Q4.
+The horizontal axis or X-axis.
+The text labels along this axis come from cells in the worksheet.
+In the example, the categories are “Q1,” “Q2,” “Q3,” and “Q4.”

 - Horizontal axis title (6)

-- This title identifies the type of data along the horizontal axis.
-In case it is not clear that “Q1, Q2, Q3, Q4” represents quarters, you can add a title that explains this.
+This title identifies the type of data along the horizontal axis.
+For example, if it’s not clear that “Q1, Q2, Q3, Q4” represents quarters, you can add a title to clarify.

 - Value axis (7)

-- This is the vertical axis or Y-axis and this axis usually contains numbers.
+The vertical axis or Y-axis, which usually contains numbers.

 - Vertical axis title (8)